Research

 Data handling (privacy-first)

-Where data collection is part of a pilot, it is intended to be optional and used only with explicit participant consent.
-Collection should be limited to what is necessary for evaluation and improvement, aligned with GDPR principles.
+Where data collection forms part of a pilot, it is intended to be optional and used only with explicit participant consent.
+Collection should be limited to what is necessary for evaluation and improvement, aligned with GDPR principles and appropriate governance.

 Clinical boundary: SimHealth is not emergency or crisis care.
 If crisis risk is present, the correct response is real-world emergency and crisis services.